 Guidance on general inspecting and testing of electrical equipment is included in AS/NZS 3760 In-service safety inspection and testing of electrical equipment, and may also be included in the manufacturer’s recommendations.

-AS/NZS 3760 sets out indicative inspection and testing intervals for certain electrical equipment, including residual current devices (RCDs), used in a variety of different operating environments.
+AS/NZS 3760 and AS/NZS 3012 set out indicative inspection and testing intervals for certain electrical equipment, including residual current devices (RCDs), used in a variety of different operating environments.
 Relevant technical reference on the frequency is outlined in the table below.

 |Type of environment and/or equipment||Intervals between inspections and tests|